 2) Genes - the DNA type

 Cancer occurs when a cell's gene mutations make the cell unable to correct DNA damage and unable to commit suicide.
-Similarly, cancer is a result of mutations that inhibit oncogene and tumor suppressor gene functions, leading to uncontrollable cell growth.
-If you have DNA mutations of oncogenes or tumor suppressor genes that lead to colon cancer, it is likely that the mutation was a result of factors that affect DNA after you were born rather than a result of inheritance from parents.
+Similarly, cancer is a result of mutations that inhibit certain gene functions, leading to uncontrollable cell growth.

 3) Genes - the family type